 Secondary goals of our organization are increasing awareness of the realities of human trafficking, inspiring the Western community to give generously on behalf of the modern day slave, and facilitating connections within the local intervention and investigative community.
 We have a team of bloggers, artist advocates, and volunteers who sacrificially work to that end.

 We work in close partnerships with the local government and police force, as well as within the local NGO community.
 Many of our operatives are nationals and preference is given to nationally-run investigators and organizations.

 Meet Our Partners | A Coalition for Rescue

-The Exodus Road coalition has 15 contracted undercover investigators, as well as 5 support staff, including a Director of Operations on the ground in Asia.
+The Exodus Road coalition has 45 undercover investigators, as well as 5 support staff, including a Field Director on the ground in Asia.
 Because of safety issues, we cannot reveal the identities or locations of our investigators but we can say that the majority are former military or police, with significant training and oftentimes years of experience in undercover surveillance.
 Our operatives come from a host of varying ethnic, religious, and professional backgrounds.
 Collectively, our team represents over 60 years of investigative experience.